 "As far as we can ascertain, there’s just a national shortage in the supply chain," said Peter Arnold, the western New York museum’s president and chief executive.
 "Every which way we turn, suppliers are saying, ‘We haven’t got it to give you right now."’

 Helium has been in short supply because of the 1996 Helium Privatization Act, which called on the federal government to sell most of its helium reserves by 2015.
-New legislation before Congress would amend the act to require maintaining a roughly 15-year supply for defense and scientific uses.

 But that’s no help for the Intrepid, which needs about 50,000 cubic feet, or about half a tanker truck, to take flight.
 Unlike hot-air balloons, the Intrepid will remain inflated so one fill-up is all that’s needed.